sparklemotion/nokogiri.org/content/getting_help.md

 In addition, other people may have the same issue or complaint, and so preserving the question and responses in the mailing list archive is a gift to future Nokogiri users __just like you__!

+You should also probably **subscribe** to the list.
+You can either use the [web interface][nt]; or if you're like RMS and hate to use javascripty things like Google's web interface, you can subscribe to the list by sending an empty email to `nokogiri-talk+subscribe@googlegroups.com`

 ### But I want to report a bug!